 Yes.
 Use addresses like projectX+finance@company.com and projectX+it@company.com to separate streams.

-Avoid including sensitive information in the tag; use generic labels or numeric IDs instead.
+Avoid putting sensitive information in the tag; use generic labels or numeric IDs instead.